jackbrighton/cp-pmp-docs/bugs.md

 ##Getting help with Core Publisher

-For any issues with Core Publisher, you should probably start with the [NPR Digital Services Help Center](http://digitalservices.npr.org/support).
-There you can explore the Knowledge Base, view training videos, find and share solutions with other CP users, and file a ticket with the NPR DS Help Desk.
+For any issues with Core Publisher, you should start with the [NPR Digital Services Help Center](http://digitalservices.npr.org/support).
+There you can explore the Knowledge Base, view training videos, find and share solutions with other CP users, and file a ticket as needed with the **NPR DS Help Desk**.